swimmingly/swimmingly.github.io/_pages/other/individualism.md

 ### notes toward an individualist form of government

-This not an essay, but a collection of notes.
+This a collection of notes.
 They are only semi-organized.
 But they touch on all main points.
 They are enough to begin thinking about the form of government very differently.

-Until it can be shaped into a proper piece of writing, I must partly count on your subconscious to organize it into coherency.
+Until it can be shaped into a proper manifesto, I must partly count on your mind to organize it into coherency.
 It was more important to post it than wait till I could shape it up.
 It is a 35-minute read.
 See also my 8-minute [overview](./overview).

 ### intro

 We have been captured by a mistaken idea about the state.
 It distorts our thinking and lives.
-Just knowing it, one can start to relax in a way that didn't seem possible before.
+Just knowing about it, one can start to relax in a way that didn't seem possible before.

-The essential mistake is that a state is inherently centralized.
+The essential mistake is the assumption that a state is inherently centralized.
 So people must delegate their power to representatives who meet in central bodies to make decisions binding on everyone.
-People must live in thrall to this drama.
-Society gets organized around it.
+People must live in thrall to the resulting drama.
+Society organizes around it.

 The state could instead be _distributed_.
 Delegation of power, representation, central bodies, collective decision-making, and social-scale drama can be abandoned.
 These notes relate the philosophy and mechanics of an individualist distributed state.